-CONTOOCOOK VALLEY SCHOOL DISTRICT OFFICE OF THE SUPERINTENDENT OF SCHOOLS 106 Hancock Road, Peterborough, NH, 03458-1197 aforrest@conval.edu
+CONTOOCOOK VALLEY SCHOOL DISTRICT OFFICE OF THE SUPERINTENDENT OF SCHOOLS 106 Hancock Road, Peterborough, NH, 03458-1197

-Kimberly Rizzo Saunders,Ed.
-D Superintendent of Schools Schools ksaunders@conval.edu Ann Forrest, Ed.D.
-Assistant Superintendent of
+Kimberly Rizzo Saunders, Ed.
+D Superintendent of Schools ksaunders@conval.edu Ann Forrest, Ed.D.
+Assistant Superintendent of Schools aforrest@conval.edu

-Welcome to the 2022-2023 school year!
+Welcome to the 2023-2024 school year!

 As the Superintendent of the ConVal School District, I want to personally welcome each of you back to school.
-The last two years have challenged all of us in many ways.
+A new year offers a new chapter in your educational journey.
 You are fortunate that you are attending a school that recognizes that you are an individual and works to personalize your learning.

 This year is your year, you will have the opportunity to do many things that you enjoy and to try new things that will stretch you as a learner and as a person.
-Maybe you will find that you are an actor, a chef, a photographer, an athlete, or a scholar.
+Maybe you will find that you are an actor, a chef, a photographer, a scholar or an athlete.
 Try out for the team, the part, write a story, submit a work of art, or create new software or an app.
 No matter the choice, there are teachers, counselors, and administrators ready and willing to help you, you need only ask- or just answer when they reach out to you.

 The ConVal School District has the desire to help every student succeed no matter the challenges that they face, so ask yourself this question "What does success mean to me?"
-Once you have answered that question, pursue it relentlessly.
+Once you have answered that question, pursue it relentlessly and success will be inevitable.